 Majestic yet bashful, cheetahs blend seamlessly into the grasslands of East and Southern Africa.
 They’re secretive animals that can make the prime highlight of any safari.
-Standing taller and with a longer tail than a leopard, these agile hunters feed on the small antelopes of the plains.
+Standing taller and with a longer tail than a leopard, these most agile of cats feed on the small antelopes of the plains.
 Speed brings them fame.
 But when you see a cheetah you’ll be remembering their beauty and enchantment.

 The World’s Fastest Mammal